-Revisions to the Standards of education and training (SETs)
+Revisions to the Standards of education and training

-This year, we published revised SETs and supporting guidance following engagement with a wide range of stakeholders.
+We revised the Standards of education and training (SETs) against which we assess education and training programmes.
 Changes included the addition of new standards requiring inter-professional education, learner involvement and supporting learners to raise concerns.
 We also strengthened the link between the SETs and the Standards of conduct, performance and ethics.
-These revisions ensure the SETs reflect existing provision within the sector and continue to be appropriate and meaningful.